openc/stripe_to_xero/readme.md

+Based on original script here: https://github.com/facebookarchive/stripe_to_xero

-This is a script for porting all the Stripe data you care about into Xero as a bank statement, which means you can easily reconcile invoices, bank transfers, fees, etc. The script pulls directly from your Stripe account, with no messy intermediate steps.
+This is a script for porting Stripe transactions and transfers into Xero as a bank statement, which means you can easily reconcile invoices, bank transfers, fees, etc. The script pulls directly from the Stripe account.
+It should use an API that only has read permissions.

 # Configuration

-## Configuration in Xero
+## First time configuration in Xero
 Create a `Stripe` bank account in Xero.
 It should be a manual account.
 Also, create a new `bot` user, who will handle uploading bank statements.

 ## Environment Variables